 Finding the perfect home can take some time and the style of the house plays a key part in our decision.
 Some people like beach houses and others want a completely modern look.
 We’re not the only ones with preferences.
 Ants have different likes and dislikes when it comes to their nest.
-Check out which home designs are ant favorites.
+Learn the differences and similarities between the varies types of ant nests.

 The Basics—Pouring the Foundation